inverted-capital/frame-napps-panel/README.md

-# starter-widget
+# napps-widget

-This repo demonstrates a minimal setup for building an Artifact widget.
-It loads and saves a custom `profile.json` file checked against a Zod schema.
-If the file is missing a default one is written automatically.
+This project demonstrates a widget running inside an Artifact Frame.
+It manages a list of "natural applications" (napps) stored in `napps.json` and persists changes back to the repository.

 ## Development